VulcanJS/Vulcan/README.md

 ## Settings

-Settings can be configured in your `settings.json` file (although any settings published to the `Telescope.settings.collection` collection will also be taken into account).
+Settings can be configured via the in-app UI (in which case they'll be stored in the Mongo database), or specified in a `settings.json` file.
+Using the in-app UI is easier, but using `settings.json` is recommended to make deploying easier.
+Note that settings specified in `settings.json` take priority over those stored in the database.

 Settings can be public (meaning they will be published to the client) or private (they will be kept on the server).
 Public settings should be set on the `public` object.
 You can find a full example in `sample_settings.json`.